Kasthurytp/Emerging-Technologies_Assignment-01/README.md

   1. Download below BDD code from GIThub location.
 Alternatively you may build your own framework as well. https://github.com/sarath-kadigamugedara/BDD_Demo
   2. Understand the framework based on below mentioned attributes and add new test case(s) for below scenario ( New user creation).
-          a.
-Logging to the system as admin user
+  - Logging to the system as admin user
           b.
 Click on Users → New User
           c.
 Fill the mandatory fields and create a new user
           d.
 Validate that new user created successfully.

 Framework Attributes:
-  - Build new test automation framework or extend existing framework for new set of test cases identified for given application
-  - Develop Cucumber feature file for above nes test cases and extend the framework to cater a BDD scenario
-  - Extend the solution with some AI concepts.
   - Build Hybrid Test Framework -- Page Object Model + Data Driven framework + TestNG & Maven Project Structure
   - Corresponding packages for -- Scripting
-        - Page Layer : Creating and storing the test object description using Page Factory – Framework ○ Test Layer : Multiple test cases using TestNG annotations – Framework ○ Test Base : Prerequisite of initializing the drivers, properties, etc. – Framework ○ Configuration files : to store environment variables in .properties file like, URL, Default username and passwords, browser instances etc. – Framework
+  - Page Layer : Creating and storing the test object description using Page Factory – Framework
+  - Test Layer : Multiple test cases using TestNG annotations – Framework
+  - Test Base : Prerequisite of initializing the drivers, properties, etc. – Framework
+  -  Configuration files : to store environment variables in .properties file like, URL, Default username and passwords, browser instances etc. – Framework
-        ○ Test data files : Excels, My SQL DB, Property file ○ Utilities : to store screenshots, generic functions, common utilities, emails etc.
+  - Test data files : Excels, My SQL DB, Property file
+  - Utilities : to store screenshots, generic functions, common utilities, emails etc.
-        ○ Reports using HTML, XML, Extent Reports etc.- Framework ● Executable Automation Scripts with capable of capturing screen images of failure test cases by fetching the data from DB , excel, property file.
+  - Reports using HTML, XML, Extent Reports etc.- Framework = Executable Automation Scripts with capable of capturing screen images of failure test cases by fetching the data from DB , excel, property file.
-        ● Capture all the logs using log4j
+  - Capture all the logs using log4j

 Section 2: